-Sometimes a file can be damaged in such a way that Word can't open it normally.
+Sometimes a file can be damaged in such a way that Word, Excel, or PowerPoint can't open it normally.
 But all is not lost.
 The Open and Repair command might be able to recover your file.

-Note: Word 2007 doesn't have a File tab.
+Note: Word, Excel, or PowerPoint 2007 doesn't have a File tab.
 Instead, go to the Office button , and then click Open.

-Click the document you want, and then click the arrow next to Open, and click Open and Repair.
+Click the file you want, and then click the arrow next to Open, and click Open and Repair.

 Preventing file corruption in the future